Your Personal AI Supercomputer

 Support for Microservices and Workflow Tools

-4. Two Spark units can be clustered to support 405B parameter models
+4. Two NVIDIA DGX Spark units can be clustered to support 405B parameter models

 Compact Scaling for Demanding Model Sizes

-DGX Spark can be directly linked to a second unit using the built-in ConnectX 7 SmartNIC, allowing developers to scale model size and memory capacity beyond what a single system can handle.
-In this two-node configuration, Spark supports running models with up to 405 billion parameters using FP4 with sparsity.
+NVIDIA DGX Spark can be directly linked to a second unit using the built-in ConnectX-7 SmartNIC, allowing developers to scale model size and memory capacity beyond what a single system can handle.
+In this two-node configuration, NVIDIA DGX Spark supports running models with up to 405 billion parameters using FP4 with sparsity.
 This is valuable for teams working with advanced LLMs or mixture of experts models, where model size can impact output quality, reasoning depth, and token-level control.

 AMAX can help you design and deploy DGX infrastructure that fits your AI roadmap.

-5. Spark is part of the DGX platform and scales into larger deployments
+5. NVIDIA DGX Spark supports development that scales into larger deployments

 Scalable with Support from AMAX